 Any style or length you like…if it works for you.
 Choose one that looks as good with jeans as it does with pants.
 And make sure to pick a color that works with everything else in the collection.
 Tailored jackets come in a wide range of fabrics, so choose one that works best or your lifestyle.
 It could be a comfortable jersey blazer, or a more tailored style.

-Here are some of my favorite blazers for a capsule collection in 2022:
+Here are some of my favorite blazers for a capsule wardrobe in 2023:

 This must work with the rest of the collection so choose a color that compliments the other items.
 Choose a shape that suits your shape, and a fabric that works for your lifestyle.
 It can be any length you like, and any style, it just needs to work with the collection and you.

-Here are some of my favorite coats for a capsule collection in 2022:
+Here are some of my favorite coats for a capsule wardrobe in 2023:

 extras - footwear